Hytale Ore Locations Finder: Every Ore, Zone & Depth Data

 How to Use

-- Click an Ore: Open the detailed breakdown (zones, sources, variants, and notes).
+- Click an ore — expand the full breakdown: zones, sources, block variants, and notes

 Quick Ore Location Table